TelisK/custom-sort-module/README.md

 The values of lists, tuples and sets must be strings.

-The output rowis: numbers, english, greek
+The output row is: numbers, english, greek